 The instruments developed so far include ribbon tow-lines attached to contact mics and portable mini-amps; tin-can resonator reels; acoustic and electric “hurdy-gurdy” reels of various sizes and materials.
 The score for the choir, written by the electroacoustic musician and composer Paula Matthusen, provides a set of instructions contingent upon varying aeolian, climatic, temporal, and psychological conditions.
 This score is printed as decks of “playing cards,” based on flag signaling systems.
 The videos included here are some of the “soundings” in the ongoing development of the project.
 More can be found at: vimeo.com/showcase/6025072

-The project is a collaboration between Paula Matthusen and Fırat Erdim, with assistance from Kaitlin McCoy.
-Many thanks to the Daniel J. Huberty Faculty Fellowship and the Department of Architecture at Iowa State University for their generous support.
+Many thanks to Kaitlin McCoy for her assistance, and to the Daniel J. Huberty Faculty Fellowship and the Department of Architecture at Iowa State University for their support of this project.